fzero/fzero.ca/README.markdown

 ### This is a work in progress!

 I'm still using the default Octopress theme, but I plan to change that soon.
-I plan on documenting the theme creation process on the blog itself.
+I will document the theme creation process on the blog itself.